Amine-bc/Web-Project-MVC/Buidling.md

 # Plan to organise my work

-- Index add the post in register
-- Controller
-  - then there you save to the model save()
-  - you generate the qr code
-  - render card as html ( find a way if you can make it html to png to be downloaded) (une carte de membre électronique contenant le nom et le logo de l’association, l’identifiant du membre, le nom et prénom et un code QR est générée dans le compte du membre ce qui permet l’accès aux remises.)

 - Les remises dépendent du type de la carte acheté (Classique, jeunes, premium,…ect). ( he means there are many tables ??)